Introduction

 Pipe Earthing

-Pipe earthing uses a perforated pipe buried vertically inside soil.
-Moist soil around the pipe improves conductivity.
+Pipe earthing uses a perforated pipe placed vertically in the ground.
+Moisture around the pipe improves conductivity.
+This method is common in residential systems.

 Rod Earthing

-Rod earthing uses a metal rod driven deep into the ground.
-This method suits locations with limited space.
+Rod earthing uses a metal rod driven into the soil.
+It requires less space and is easy to install.
+This method suits small installations.

 Types of Grounding